Rocket Launch Viewing Guide for Cape Canaveral

 What about KARS park, or those bleachers on Rt.
 401 outside of the South Gate to the Space Force Station?

 These are the two other sites I am asked about most frequently.
-Because of the small capacity of these locations, an increase in viewers could cause them to close in the future (UPDATE: the 401 bleachers are now closed as of Fall 2023).
+Because of the small capacity of these locations, an increase in viewers could cause them to close in the future.

 KARS park is a NASA-run recreation site off State Road 3 just north of Rt.
 528. It's a fairly large area with grass and trees along the water, and RV park sites.
-However, they do now offer the public the opportunity to come in and watch launches for a small $5 cash fee (information current as of mid-2023).
-It offers a clear view of most pads, though not great for 39, and a small advantage in some cases (for example, for Falcon 9 launches off pad 40, the distance is 10.2 miles instead of 11.6 down at Rt.
+However, they do now offer the public the opportunity to come in and watch launches for a small $5 cash fee.
+It offers a clear view of most pads, but not 39, and has a small advantage in some cases (for example, for Falcon 9 launches off pad 40, the distance is 10.2 miles instead of 11.6 down at Rt.
 528).
 But if too many people begin to show up for viewing here in the long-term, it may no longer be allowed.
+For now, you can try going here and seeing if they are open.
+They may not be if the launch is very late at night or in the early-morning hours.
+Try calling ahead.

 What about all those other roads that look closer on the map?